redox-os/book/src/getting_started/preparing_the_build.md

 Setting Up Nightly Rust
 -----------------------

-While the following step is not _required_, it is recommended.
-If you already have a functioning Rust nightly installation, you can skip this step:
+The following step is not required _if_ you already have a functioning Rust nightly installation.
+Nightly is required.

 We will use `rustup` to manage our Rust versions: